emsig/emg3d/docs/usage.rst

 geological model with `GemPy <https://www.gempy.org>`_ and, again via discretize, move it to emg3d to calculate CSEM responses for it.

-Have a look at the `emg3d-examples
-<https://github.com/empymod/emg3d-examples>`_-repo for many examples of how to
-use emg3d together with the mentioned projects and more!
+Have a look at the `gallery <https://empymod.github.io/emg3d-gallery>`_ for many examples of how to use emg3d together with the mentioned projects and more!

 Tipps and Tricks